The Presbyterian Giving Catalog and ‘Educate a Child’ initiative call for a celebration of teachers on May 4, National Teacher Appreciation Day

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Matthew 25, Mission Engagement & Support, Special Offerings
+Categories: Matthew 25, Ministry Engagement & Support 2, Special Offerings

 Tags: anne hughes, becky slagle, Educate a Child, education roundtable, first presbyterian church oak ridge tenn., harvey browne presbyterian church, Highland Presbyterian church, matthew 25 invitation, national teacher appreciation day, pentecost offering, Presbyterian Committee on the Self-Development of People, presbyterian giving catalog, presbytery of mid-kentucky, rev. doodle harris, rev. dr. alonzo johnosn, Special Offerings, veda pendleton